MicrosoftDocs/win32-pr.pt-br/desktop-src/ETW/process-typegroup1.md

 ## <a name="remarks"></a>Comentários

-Os tipos de evento DCStart e DCEnd enumeram o processo que está em execução no momento, incluindo o processo de ociosidade e do sistema, no momento em que a sessão do kernel é iniciada e termina, respectivamente.
+Os tipos de evento DCStart e DCEnd enumeram o processo em execução no momento, incluindo processo ocioso e do sistema, no momento em que a sessão do kernel é iniciada e termina, respectivamente.

 ## <a name="requirements"></a>Requisitos